 In 18 months Mike and his strike force liberated Stanleyville, freed many hundreds of European hostages, and finally restored law and order to the Congo.
 Mike led 5 Commando from July 1964 to December 1965.
 He was once called that “Mad Bloodhound Hoare” by an East Berlin broadcaster, because of his persistence in pursuing the enemy.

 Before July 1964 Mike was virtually unknown, but 18 months later when he retired as Lt Colonel, he was one of the most famous mercenary leaders in the world.
 He had swept the Congo clean of savages, and made modern mercenary soldiering briefly but confusingly respectable.
 Hoare was quietly spoken, confident, cool, collected, charming in manner, boyish in looks, dapper in uniform, every inch the English officer and gentleman.

-Mike was used as a technical advisor on the film “Wild Geese” staring Richard Burton, Richard Harris, Roger Moore and a host of other top film stars.
-It is based on the Irish born Rhodesian-based Daniel Carneys novel.
-This film is very accurate in detail and well worth watching, the best mercenary film made to date.
-The name “White Geese’ comes from the Irish Mercenaries who used it years ago as there emblem.
-Hoare being of Irish decent also used it as his Emblem when he served in the Congo in 1964.
+Mike was the technical advisor on the film “The Wild Geese” staring Richard Burton, Richard Harris, Roger Moore and a host of other stars.
+It is based on a novel by the Irish-born Rhodesia-based Daniel Carney.
+The film is accurate in detail and some say it was the best mercenary film ever made.
+The name “Wild Geese’ comes from the thousands of noble Irish mercenaries had fought in foreign armies in the 18th century, and they had called themselves ‘Wild Geese’.